FlorianRoudaut/neko-main/Readme.md

-#Miaouss
+#Neko

-Miaouss is a tool to manage trading financial data
+Neko is a tool to manage trading financial data

 Built in Rust and using TDD